Brighton & Hove Albion 1-5 Liverpool

 Liverpool have made a total of 54 changes to their starting line-up this season in 15 Premier League games - more than any other side.

-Their fifth win in six top-flight games was achieved without Senegal winger Sadio Mane or England striker Daniel Sturridge making it onto the pitch from the bench and England midfielder Adam Lallana not available after his long lay-off.
+Their fifth win in six top-flight games was achieved without Senegal winger Sadio Mane or England striker Daniel Sturridge making it onto the pitch from the bench, and with England midfielder Adam Lallana not available after his long lay-off.

 Klopp is likely to rotate his squad again for the Champions League game with Spartak Moscow next Wednesday as well as in the Merseyside derby at Anfield on 10 December.